TheBlenderGirl.com > Ginger Lemonade Made With Whole Lemons

-I had some friends over for a beautiful dinner last night.
-It was a warm, balmy night on the deck with fresh food and fabulous company.
-We decided to make use of the huge bowl of lemons I had been given by my neighbour and make home made lemonade.
-When the universe gives you lemons, make naturally sweetened ginger lemonade recipe!
+We had some friends over for dinner last night.
+It was a beautiful, balmy evening on the deck with fresh food and fabulous company.
+We decided to make use of the huge bowl of lemons we'd been given by our neighbor and make lemonade.

-The secret ingredient to this lemonade is whole lemons.
-The zest and pith adds a strong, aromatic citrus essence, a depth of flavor, and a tart quality that takes the edge off the sweetness, and the freshly grated ginger adds a special zing that makes this ginger lemonade rock.
+The secret ingredient to this lemonade is to blend in a whole lemon.
+The zest and pith adds an aromatic citrus essence, a depth of flavor, and tartness, and the ginger adds back-end zing.
+I've sweetened this with coconut nectar, but you can use maple syrup, or any other sweetener.